Were we led all that way for

 First and foremost in their blinded vision is their iron requirement that we should doubt the original myths that have made us and sustained us as individuals and as a people across the centuries.
 In their pointless world, they would have us cast off the old myths and embrace their “new and improved myths — complete with evidence;” myths made of purposeless matter “hovering in the dark.”

-And seeing what these “wise men” have become, we turn.
+And seeing what these “wise men” have become, seeing who and what they are we turn.
 We turn away.

 Instead, every year a bit more it seems, a tide has shifted in the hearts of men and we turn like a lodestone to the deeper myths of the human heart; that place where The Star will always shine — always within and yet always beyond us.
 In the end, the Mystery is the Gift.